 Here are the best toasters that will serve you well every time.

-Best Overall: Breville Bit More Toaster, 2 Slice
+Breville BTA720XL A Bit More 2 Slice Toaster

-Its front pull-out crumb tray makes for easy cleaning, and a sleek stainless steel finish and concealed cord storage means it’ll look great on your counter and store nicely.
+Its front pull-out crumb tray makes for easy cleaning, and a sleek stainless steel finish and concealed cord storage means it’ll look attractive on your counter and store easily.
 There’s also variable browning control, a sound alert when your toast is ready, and a LED progress indicator.

-The Black+Decker 2-Slice Extra Wide Slot Toaster is perfect for a college student, first home, or really anyone looking for a reliable appliance without dropping a lot of cash.
+The Black+Decker 2-Slice Extra Wide Slot Toaster is ideal for a college student, first home, or really anyone looking for a reliable appliance without dropping a lot of cash.

 It’s easy, when shopping for budget options, to find the least expensive model out there and nab it.
 But it’s also important to consider how long it will last and how much of a headache it will cause in the meantime.
 Though this is not the least expensive option out there, its utility and lack of future headache make it our budget pick.